• Skip to primary navigation

 Flatten the sifted dry ingredients and form three depressions in the top - one large and two small.

-Sifted ingredients in pan, with three indentations made in flour mixture.
+Sifted dry ingredients in pan, with three indentations made in flour mixture.

 Liquids poured into indentations made in flour mixture in pan.

-Using a fork to stir ingredients, directly in the pan.
+Using a fork to stir Wacky cake ingredients, directly in the pan.

 Wacky Cake batter mix in pan and ready to bake.

-6. Remove cake from the oven and allow cake to cool on rack.
+Remove cake from the oven and allow it to cool on rack.
 Wacky Cake can be served as is, or with a sprinkling of powdered sugar, or iced with your favorite frosting.

 That's literally all there this to it!
-If you work super slow, you might need 15 minutes to mix it up.
+If you work super slow, it might take you 15 minutes to mix it up.

 BONUS POINTS: No raw eggs in this batter!
 Go ahead and let the kids lick the fork!